 1. Evaluate the costs.

-• Equipment and supplies.
-Franchisors will provide you with an idea of what equipment will be necessary and how to get it.
+- Equipment and supplies.
+Franchisors give you an idea of the required equipment and how to get it.
 Some even offer financing options for these initial costs.
+Ask franchisors if they have preferred vendors or partnerships that could help reduce costs.

 A franchisor often has requirements that a franchisee must meet before offering a franchise agreement.
 For example, 7-Eleven requires new franchisees to have U.S. citizenship or permanent residency, an excellent credit score, pass a comprehensive background check, and have retail experience.